-'''

-privacyidea.api.lib.prepolicy.init_token_defaults(request=None, action=None)

-'''

-This policy function is used as a decorator for the API init function.
+If there is a valid policy set the action values of REGISTRATIONCODE_LENGTH and REGISTRA-TIONCODE_CONTENTS are added to request.all_data as privacyidea.api.lib.prepolicy.init_token_defaults (request=None, action=None) This policy function is used as a decorator for the API init function.
 Depending on policy settings it can add token specific default values like totp_hashlib, hotp_hashlib, totp_otplen...

-'''

-privacyidea.api.lib.prepolicy.init_tokenlabel(request=None, action=None)

-'''

-This policy function is to be used as a decorator in the API init function.
+{ 'registration.length': '10', 'registration.contents': 'cn' } privacyidea.api.lib.prepolicy.init_tokenlabel (request=None, action=None) This policy function is to be used as a decorator in the API init function.
 It adds the tokenlabel definition to the params like this: params : { "tokenlabel": "@<r>" }

-In addition it adds the tokenissuer to the params like this: params : { "tokenissuer": "privacyIDEA instance" } privacyidea.api.lib.prepolicy.is_remote_user_allowed(req, write_to_audit_log=True) Checks if the REMOTE USER server variable is allowed to be used.
+In addition it adds the tokenissuer to the params like this: params : { "tokenissuer": "privacyIDEA instance" } privacyidea.api.lib.prepolicy.is_remote_user_allowed(req, write_to_audit_log=True) Checks if the REMOTE_USER server variable is allowed to be used.